 Outstanding figures of Dominican art have participated or collaborated with the Workshop Theater.
 Among them are: María Cristina Camilo, Margarita Baquero, Amarilis Rodríguez, Esperanza de Álvarez, Franklin Domínguez, the Magda Corbett Ballet Academy, Lucía Castillo, Olguita Félix, Lillyanna Díaz, Martha Miniño, Servio Uribe, Pastora Delgado, Imgard Despradel and Francois Bahuaud, among others.

-In the three decades of uninterrupted work the Workshop has made several productions, among which stand out “Bodas de Sangre” by Federico García Lorca; “Suddenly, Last Summer”, by Tennessee Williams; “The Precious Ridicules” by Moliere and “The Adventures of Tom Sawyer”, a classic by Mark Twain, interpreted by Jorge Santiago.
+Over Three decades of uninterrupted work the Workshop has made several productions, among which stand out “Bodas de Sangre” by Federico García Lorca; “Suddenly, Last Summer”, by Tennessee Williams; “The Precious Ridicules” by Moliere and “The Adventures of Tom Sawyer”, a classic by Mark Twain, interpreted by Jorge Santiago.

 Other productions have been “Our Town” by the North American Thornton Wilder, ” The Suppliants” by Aeschylus and “Proceso a un hombre loco” by the Dominican playwright Franklin Domínguez, as well as ” Te esperé en el cielo” by Luz María Delfín de Rodríguez.